If you use the kubectl Crossplane plugin to install a Provider or

 these resources.

-can specify packages that it depends on by including spec.dependsOn
+can specify packages that it depends on by including spec.dependsOn.
+You can

 also specify version constraints for dependency packages.